tensorflow/swift/docs/site/guide/layers.md

 the input to the type is not necessarily differentiable.
 Most components in a model will deal with differentiable inputs, but there are cases where types may need to conform to `Module` instead.

+If you create an operation has no trainable parameters within it, you'll want to define it in terms of `ParameterlessLayer` instead of `Layer`.

 Models themselves are often defined as `Layer`s, and are regularly composed of other `Layer`s.
 A model or subunit that has been defined as a `Layer` can be treated just like any other `Layer`, allowing for the construction of arbitarily complex models from other models or subunits.